pramsey/pramsey.github.io/_posts/2013-08-05-bc-government-email-defective-by-design.md

 All "Postini" does is sit in your institutional email delivery pipe.
 It take copies of all mails sent and received, and provides an administrative search-and-retrieval interface making it easy for authorized users to pull up any email to or from any person from any time.
 Why would any company want this capability?
 Because they are legislatively required to have it, by the US [Sarbanes-Oxley](http://en.wikipedia.org/wiki/Sarbanes%E2%80%93Oxley_Act) law that applies to public companies.

 So in 2008 a robust enterprise email archive capability existed, available for a few dollars per account.
 It seemed very relevant to the BC Rail e-mail scandal that occurred a few months later.
-After the scandal had run its course, I suspected that enterprise email archiving would be a **top government IT priority.
+After the scandal had run its course, I suspected that enterprise email archiving would be a **top government IT priority**.

 Was it?
 (Hah!)
 I recently ran a little test.